TiagoGoddard/TiagoGoddard/README.md

 ## I'm Tiago Goddard, Hello!

-I'm a **Site Reliability Engineer** but I've worked previously as a **Software Architect** and a **Tech Manager** with a deep background as a **Software Developer**.
+I'm a **Site Reliability Engineer** but I've worked previously as a **Software Architect** and a **Tech Manager**.
+I also have a deep background in **Software Development**.
 I specialize in designing and operating cloud-native platforms, specifically Kubernetes-based infrastructure on AWS and GCP.

 Lately, I've been merging my passion for infrastructure with game development.
 I am currently focused on **Game Server Orchestration** with Agones and building the **Kodejo** ecosystem—a suite of tools for game backends, anti-cheat, and digital well-being.